-"The great hope of Journey of Renewal," says Commissioner Robert Donaldson, International Secretary for Governance and Accountability, "is that across the world, in every place, The Salvation Army will be engulfed by a new vitality in the experience and expression of its faith, and fresh energy to serve the world.
+"The great hope of Journey of Renewal," says Commissioner Robert Donaldson, International Secretary for Governance and Accountability, "is that across the world, in every place, The Salvation experience and expression of its faith, and fresh energy to serve the world.
 We envision a new level of passion and heightened awareness - globally and locally - to share the transforming love of God in Jesus, eliminate poverty, safeguard the vulnerable, and ensure contemporary best practice in all our systems and processes."